Aemilivs/2201-SAD-Bot-Trader/README.md

 # 2201-SAD-Bot-Trader

-This project was developed by the students of [Prague City University](https://www.praguecityuniversity.cz/) during the Summer Semester of 2022 as part of the "Secure Application Development" module.
+This project was developed by the students of [Prague City University](https://www.praguecityuniversity.cz/) during the Spring Semester of 2022 as part of the "Secure Application Development" module.

 ## Running Bot Trader's API